LawrenceTN/F1Pitstops/README.md

 Each season, the FIA, the governing body of F1, alters the rules and the constraints of each car that forces each team to build a new car each season.
 One of the highlighted changes that were implemented this year was the 18-inch tire regulation.
 In the 2021 season, the regulation size of the tire was 13-inches.
 With this massive change, I was interested to see how this would affect each team's pitstop crew's performance regarding their time.
 With a 38% increase in size, I hypothesized that each team would see an increase in time in their pitstops.

 This is a basic project to showcase my data analysis skills in a subject I'm interested in.
-I would love to hear any advice / requests from viewers if they have any questions or tips on how to improve.
+I would love to hear any advice/requests from viewers if they have any questions or tips on how to improve.

 Point distribution:

 ![image](https://user-images.githubusercontent.com/47574914/195957618-67e67f1a-4060-4531-afad-4d90f303097e.png)

+Data was acquired from inmotion.DHL.
+DHL is a long-standing global partner of Formula 1.
+Initially, I wanted to use Python to showcase my data scraping skills but was restructed to do because it required an API key.
+I had to then resort to manually copying the data onto an excel sheet and then transferring it over to MySQL for analysis.